agasthik/aws-csa-2017/README.md

   - Restrict viewer access for S3 and CDN using pre-Signed URLs or Signed cookies.
 E.g. You can view video only using that URL

-  - Using Web Application Firewalls to prevent SQL injection, CSS attacks
+  - Using Web Application Firewalls to prevent SQL injection, XSS attacks

   - For https access, you can either use default CloudFront certificate or own certificate can be imported via ACM.